anmarht/Lib/README.md

 Creating a project
 ------------------
-It's up to you to use the source code along with the executable or to create a static library for it.
+It's up to you to use the source code to create an executable or a static library.

 - Windows: